localidata/CKAN-DataStore-Writer-for-Pentaho-Data-Integration/README.md

 Link another step to the CKAN Resource Resource step to upload the output of the previous step.

 ### Options
-To create an new Datastore resource provide a valid Package ID and omit the Resource ID
+To create an new resource provide a valid Package ID and omit the Resource ID

 | Option         | Description                                                                                             |
 | -------------- | ------------------------------------------------------------------------------------------------------- |